HP Pavilion dv9000 series: Hardware

-Any SATA-compliant solid-state drives of any type regardless of revision using the 2.5-inch HDD form factor will work on the dv9000 series (as well as many other laptops using SATA connectors), provided that the proprietary hard drive connection adapter specific to the dv9000 series is used.
-Solid-state drives using the M.2 form factor will also work, usually with an M.2-to-SATA adapter to facilitate connectivity to the laptop.

-Despite running at the slower SATA-II speed due to the way the laptops were designed in the first place (see the Backward and forward compatibility section of the SATA article for more info on compatibility between SATA-II and SATA-III devices), they still provided a dramatic performance increase over the standard hard disk drives of the era using the same interface, allowing these laptops to be used more effectively (and efficiently) in the modern world.
+SSDs using a SATA 2.5-inch HDD form factor of any revision will work on the dv9000 series (as well as many other laptops with SATA connections), provided that the user has the proprietary connection adapter specific to the dv9000 series.
+SSDs using the NVMe M.2 form factor will also work as well via an M.2-to-SATA adapter.
+However, the drives will run at the slower SATA-II speed due to how the laptops were built (see the SATA § Backward and forward compatibility for more info on compatibility between SATA-II and SATA-III devices), but still provides a significant speed boost in internal hard drive storage.